 - Taking that a step further, gates at each end would save the labour cost and automate the entire process.

-Regardless of what options are ultimately standardised across the industry, we can expect to see more use of pedestrian fencing systems, bigger closure areas to accommodate widened temporary footpaths, and more Traffic Controllers on site to help control people movement.
+Regardless of what options are ultimately standardised across the industry, we can expect to see more use of pedestrian fencing systems, bigger closure areas to accommodate widened temporary footpaths, and more traffic project management on site will help control people movement.

 These are just a few ideas I’ve had this morning while contemplating this issue.
 I look forward to seeing the many other innovative ideas out there, once people have accepted the reality of the current (and ongoing) situation.